Lanrey/form-express-api/README.md

 # Real Time Notification Service

-This backend application was built with express, because of its minimal approach to getting work done.
+This backend application was built with express, because of its minimalist approach to getting work done.

 The Overall architecture for the backend application consists of three main services: